DevExpress/dotnet-eud/interface-elements-for-web/articles/file-manager/adaptive-layout.md

 ## Folder Container

-Click the hamburger button to expand/collapse the folder container in the toolbar's left.
+Click the hamburger button to expand/collapse the folder container in the toolbar's left side.

 ![Adaptivity_FolderContainer](../../../images/fm-folder-container.png)